areeves87/glassine-area-codes/README.md

 Link to dataset: https://www.reddit.com/r/glassine/

-Description of what I am looking for:
+Description of what /u/VroooMoose is looking for:

 Hello!
 I'm an EMT in one of the United States' hotbeds for heroin and opiate use, addiction, and overdoses.
 I rarely go a couple of years without being affected within ~3 degrees of separation, I rarely go a shift of EMS without having an overdose, and I can't go through watching anything on TV without seeing at least 3 commercials addressing addiction.
 It is a massive problem.